tus/tus-resumable-upload-protocol/protocol.md

 TUS-Resumable: 1.0.0
 ```

-### Merge
+### Concatenation

 This extension can be used to merge multiple uploads into a single one enabling
 clients to perform parallel uploads and uploading non-contiguous chunks.
 If the
-server supports this extension it MUST be announced by adding the `merge`
+server supports this extension it MUST be announced by adding the `concatenation`
 element to the values of the `TUS-Extension` header.

 A partial upload is an upload which represents a chunk of a file.
 It is
-constructed by including the `Merge: partial` header when creating a new
+constructed by including the `Concat: partial` header when creating a new
 resource using the file creation extension.
 Multiple partial uploads are merged
 into a final upload in a specific order.
 The server SHOULD NOT process these
 partial uploads until they are merged to form a final upload.
 The length of the